You may wish to see an introductory page first.

-Perhaps the myth of the Symplegades originated from two rocks which guard the point at which the Bosporus opens up into the Black Sea; the site is named after a lighthouse built by the French during the Crimean War.
-Rumeli means European/western in line with the traditional meaning of Rum (Rome) in the Levant.
+Perhaps the myth of the Symplegades originated from two rocks which guard the point where the Bosporus opens up into the Black Sea; the site is named after a lighthouse built by the French during the Crimean War.
+Rumeli means European/western in line with the usual meaning of Rum (Rome) in the Levant.

 Rumeli Feneri was a Greek village until the exchanges of populations between Greece and Turkey in the 1920s; today it is badly modernized, but it retains the high plane (sycamore) tree under the shade of which the elderly used to spend their days.

-In the case of Rumeli Feneri the original medieval fortification was totally redesigned to place many cannon there.
-Because for many centuries the Black Sea was an Ottoman lake, the change must have occurred in the late XVIIIth century or even later.
+The original medieval fortification at Rumeli Feneri was totally redesigned to place many cannon there.
+Because for many centuries the Black Sea was an Ottoman lake, the change must have occurred in the XVIIIth century.

 Site for cannon